vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 [^112]:

-    The worlds under kāla and mayā are as follows: Ekavīra, śikhi, Śrīkantha in kāla, while in māyā, Mahātejas, Vāma, Bhava, Udbhava, Ekapinga and īsāna, Bhuvanesa and Anguṣtha.
+    The worlds under kāla and mayā are as follows: Ekavīra, śikhi, Śrīkantha in kāla, while in māyā, Mahātejas, Vāma, Bhava, Udbhava, Ekapinga and īsāna, Bhuvanesa and Anguṣṭha.

 </details>